mandaris/labarum/README.md

 # Labarum
-A Hugo/Micro.blog theme based on html and schema tags
+A Hugo/Micro.blog theme based on html and schema tags.